xmdi/xsd/README.md

-# xsd
+# XSD
-cross-sectional development tool
+## cross-sectional development tool

+in progress, to compute cross-sectional mass, stiffness, and geometric properties